Young Man with a Horn (film): Plot

 Rick Martin is a young Midwestern orphan cared for by an indifferent elder sister, living in his own isolated world.
 He is first drawn to an inner-city mission for alcoholics and its piano-accompanied hymns.
 Seeking a more portable instrument, his eye catches a trumpet in the window of a pawn shop.
 He works as a pin setter in a bowling alley to save up enough money to buy it.

-Tutored by Black jazzman Art Hazzard (Juano Hernandez), Rick (Kirk Douglas) grows into an outstanding, intuitive jazz musician.
-He lands a job playing for a large dance band, getting to know piano player Willy "Smoke" Willoughby (Hoagy Carmichael) and beautiful vocalist Jo Jordan (Doris Day).
+Tutored by Black jazzman Art Hazzard, Rick grows into an outstanding, intuitive jazz musician.
+He lands a job playing for a large dance band, getting to know piano player Willy "Smoke" Willoughby and beautiful vocalist Jo Jordan.
 In spite of being ordered to stick to the song arrangements, Rick prefers to improvise.
 One night during a band break, he leads an impromptu jam session which gets him fired.

 Rick and Smoke leave together, but go their separate ways.
 Some time later, Jo and Rick discover one another in New York City.
 Jo falls for Rick again, and finds him a job in New York with a dance orchestra.
-One night, her friend Amy North (Lauren Bacall) accompanies her to hear Rick play.
+One night, her friend Amy North accompanies her to hear Rick play.
 A wealthy dilettante studying to be a psychiatrist, Amy is a complicated young woman still disturbed by her mother's suicide, which she blames on her father.
 Though Amy claims to be incapable of feeling love and warns Rick away, he persists in questing for her and begins to neglect his old friends.
 Jo, always concerned with Rick's welfare, tries to open his eyes to Amy and the harm she will do, only to be stunned when Rick tells her he and Amy are married.